Garden City Cycleway

 Design treatments

-The path also is proposed to run through sections of open space and green space, better connecting key locations in the surrounding suburbs.
+The path travels through sections of open space and green space to better connect key locations in the surrounding suburbs and trial the ACT's first Active Travel Street.
+Learn more about the Active Travel Street Trial project.

 Some sections of the designs remain subject to further investigations due to existing site constraints.

-• create a safe mixed-use road environment enabling cyclists, micro-mobility users and vehicles to all use the street environment together
+Active Travel Streets create a safe environment for cyclists, scooters and vehicles to all use the road together.

-• landscaping and other features to assist in promoting an area that is used for all types of safe travel and mobility
+• landscaping, lighting and other features to create a more welcoming environment for all types of travel

 View the preliminary sketch plans (PDF 30.5 MB) for all 7 routes which include: